bobdadada/cavag/docs/fpcavity.md

 $$
 p\pi\approx kL-(m+n+1)\frac{\pi}{2} \tag{14}
 $$
-for big cavity.
+for a big cavity.
 And we need some additional information to determine the phase term $\xi$.
 In many cases, the absolute phase $\xi$ is not important, we only care about relative phase with respect to a standard source.
-See [gaussbeam](gaussbeam.md) for more details.
+See [hgbeam](hgbeam.md) for more details.
 If the position of the waist is in the cavity, then we get
 $$
 V_{00}=\frac{L/2}{2/(\omega_0^2\pi)}=\frac{\pi\omega_0^2L}{4} \tag{15}
 $$